stat545ubc-2022/Mini_Data_Analysis_ChenruZhao/Milestone1/mini-project-1.md

 Now, for each of your four research questions, choose one task from options 1-4 (summarizing), and one other task from 4-8 (graphing).
 You should have 2 tasks done for each research question (8 total).
-Make sure it makes sense to do them\! (e.g. don’t use a numerical variables for a task that needs a categorical variable.).
-Comment on why each task helps (or doesn’t\!) answer the corresponding research question.
+Make sure it makes sense to do them! (e.g. don’t use a numerical variables for a task that needs a categorical variable.).
+Comment on why each task helps (or doesn’t!) answer the corresponding research question.

-Ensure that the output of each operation is printed\!
+Ensure that the output of each operation is printed!

 **Summarizing:**